 52628031595_095e971eb4_k

-The guide then went on to explain the different stages of producing sugar.
-Sugar cane was planted and harvested by slaves who worked in the fields nonstop under the scorching Cuban sun.
+The guide then went on to explain the different stages of sugar production.
+Sugar cane was planted and harvested by slaves who worked in the fields under the scorching Cuban sun.
 Once harvested, sugar cane was delivered to the mill, where juice was extracted and refined through a series of boiling and filtering processes.
-The final stage, crystallization, involved pouring sugar syrup into an upside-down cone form and then draining water through it, washing out the contaminations.
-The final product took the form of a crystallized conical loaf with the best sugar located at the bottom of the cone and the tip containing all the impurities.
-These sugar cone tips were usually unsuited for markets and were often fed to slaves, whose well-being was hardly a consideration.
-The guide described in detail the inhumane conditions in which slaves lived at these sugar plantations.
-Slaves were mistreated and lived on average 6-7 years before they died and were replaced.
-To numb their pain and not notice the abysmal living conditions and mistreatment, slaves often began their workday by drinking cheap rum that was produced from byproducts of sugar production.
-The foreman slave, who was vital for the efficient, uninterrupted production of sugar, normally had a slightly better life and was even allowed to have a family that lived with him on the premises of the plantation.
+The final stage, crystallization, involved pouring sugar syrup into an upside-down cone-shaped form and then draining water through it, washing out the contaminants.
+The final product took the form of a crystallized conical loaf, with the best sugar located at the bottom of the cone and the tip containing all the impurities.
+The tips were usually unsuited for markets and were often fed to slaves, whose well-being was hardly a consideration.

 52627602391_919a680887_k